 Figure 2 shows wind speed temporally averaged at 86° E from the ERA-INTERIM data and in the MAR simulation both for monsoon and extra-monsoon periods.
-On a general view, the subtropical jet stream does not affect the Himalayan region during the monsoon period (Fig. 2a).
+In general, the subtropical jet stream does not affect the Himalayan region during the monsoon period (Fig. 2a).
 The southward shift of the subtropical jet in winter, which is clearly visible around 30° N (Fig. 2b), induces strong winds during this period.
-Averaged wind speeds exceed 40 ms-1 around 12 000 m a.s.l. (close to the tropopause), and reach 10 ms-1 at the surface of the Tibetan Plateau and the Himalayan region.
-However, wind speeds remain low over the North Indian plain during this period.
+Averaged wind speed exceeds 40 m s-1 around 12 000 a.s.l. (close to the tropopause), and reaches 10 m s-1 at the surface of the Tibetan Plateau and the Himalayan region.
+However, wind speed remains low over the North Indian plain during this period.
 In this region, wind increases to slightly higher values during the monsoon period.
-Three main notable differences are simulated with MAR in comparison with the ERA-INTERIM: (i) during the monsoon, the increase of resolution seems to orient the direction of the atmospheric flux at 86° E more westward and southward (Fig. 1c), inducing an acceleration of the flux at the southern side of the mountains (Fig. 2c). (ii) The higher resolution of MAR reproduces better the spatial heterogeneity of the surface height of the Himalayan region in comparison with the ECMWF model (Fig. 2b and d).
-Therefore, wind speed takes very heterogeneous velocities both over the Himalaya and the

-Tibetan Plateau.
-Isolated grid points located at high altitude are generally more exposed to stronger winds whereas the grid points located in depressions show smaller wind velocities (Fig. 2d). (iii) During the extra-monsoon period, mountains generate gravity waves which affect the subtropical jet in the MAR simulation, whereas it not the case in the ERA-INTERIM data.
+Three main notable differences are simulated with MAR in comparison with the ERA-INTERIM: (i) during the monsoon, the increase of resolution seems to orient the direction of the atmospheric flux at 86° E more westward and southward (Fig. 1c), inducing an acceleration of the flux at the southern side of the mountains (Fig. 2c). (ii) The higher resolution of MAR better reproduces the spatial heterogeneity of the surface height in the Himalayan region in comparison with the ECMWF model (Fig. 2b and d).
+Therefore, wind speed velocity is very heterogeneous both over the Himalaya and the Tibetan Plateau.
+Isolated grid points located at high altitude are generally more exposed to stronger winds whereas wind speed is smaller in the grid points located in depressions (Fig. 2d). (iii) During the extra-monsoon period, mountains generate gravity waves which affect the subtropical jet in the MAR simulation, whereas it not the case in the ERA-INTERIM data.
 This is due to the surface topography, which is described more accurately in MAR than in the ECMWF model because of its higher resolution.
 Hence, in our regional simulation, the atmospheric circulation is affected up to the uppermost layers of the troposphere.